shoui520/shoui520.github.io/docs/resources.md

 - [asbplayer Chrome Extension](https://github.com/killergerbah/asbplayer/releases) - Chrome extension that allows you to drag and drop subtitle files (See [Subtitles](#subtitles)) on a video you are streaming.
 It works with hianime.to, and it may work with other sites.
 - [Animelon](https://animelon.com/) - stream anime with Japanese subtitles.
 - [AnimeCards - Subtitles](https://animecards.site/subtitles/) - Goes over how to get Japanese subtitles and how to sync them for the video.
 - [Crunchyroll](https://www.crunchyroll.com) - it's free but with ads.
 You can turn off subtitles.
+- [Anisub.tv](https://trnn.io/bNK5VH) - anime, dorama, tv-show streaming site with interactive subtitles, Japanese TV, and media game
 ### Movies & TV Shows (J-drama)
 - [Bagikuy](https://bagikuy.com/) - j-drama download links.
 - [Nyaa.si](https://nyaa.si/?q=&f=0&c=4_4) - has some jdrama.